gruposantander/digital-trust-docs/index.md

 - Read specifications (coming soon...)
 - Contribute to specifications (coming soon...)

+## Sandbox
+Check our Santander Labs Sandbox to help you getting started and connect to a live sample OP server.
+You could also find [Postman Collection](https://www.santanderlabs.io/storage/uploads/2020/02/27/5e57d64cd511bDigital-Trust-Protocol---Sandbox.postman_collection.json.zip) for quick protocol try out.
+Please visit [Santanderlabs.io](https://www.santanderlabs.io/en/api/iamid) for more details.

 ## SDKs
 coming soon...

 ## Quick Development Guide
 The SDKs abstract you from internal details and help you create client applications to communicate with OP servers implementing our specs.
 If there is not a valid SDK for you or want or want to review more in detail who it works, follow this [Quick Development Guide](./docs/quick_development_guide) to help you getting started.

-## Sandbox
-Check our Santander Labs Sandbox where you will be able to review further documentation to help you getting started and connect to a live sample OP server.
-You could also find [Postman Collection](https://www.santanderlabs.io/storage/uploads/2020/02/27/5e57d64cd511bDigital-Trust-Protocol---Sandbox.postman_collection.json.zip) for quick protocol try out.
-Please visit [Santanderlabs.io](https://www.santanderlabs.io/en/api/iamid) for more details.

 ## Sample Reference Implementation
 coming soon...